Late Pleistocene extinctions: Sahul (Australia-New Guinea) and the Pacific

 Extinction of Australian megafauna appears to have taken place earlier than in the Americas or the extinction of the Eurasian mammoth steppe fauna, with an estimated peak of extinction of around 42,000 years ago.
-Debate on megafaunal extinction in Australia has historically centred on whether the extinctions were caused by humans (which most sources estimate arrived in Australia at least 50,000 years ago, spreading to Tasmania later around 42-41,000 years ago), or whether many megafauna species had already gone extinct prior to human arrival due to climatic change.
+The "prevailing view" is that in mainland Australia and Tasmania, its megafauna had gone extinct by 40,000 years ago.
+Debate on megafaunal extinction in Australia has historically centred on whether the extinctions were caused by humans (which most sources estimate arrived in Australia at least 50,000 years ago, spreading to Tasmania later around 42–41,000 years ago), or whether many megafauna species had already gone extinct prior to human arrival due to climatic change.
 Resolution of this debate has been hampered by the rare and poorly dated nature of Australian megafauna remains.
 Studies from the late 2010s onward suggested that many megafauna species survived later than previously assumed by some authors, and were contemporaneous with humans in Australia, though some studies still argue that climate change was the primary cause of their extinction.
 There is little evidence of human interaction with extinct Australian megafauna, with one notable exception being the burning of Genyornis (a type of giant dromornithid bird related to ducks) eggshells.
-Megafauna species may have survived considerably later in New Guinea, until the Last Glacial Maximum.
+Megafauna species may have survived considerably later in New Guinea, until the Last Glacial Maximum, or even into the mid Holocene for some taxa.